-This Human Rights Policy Statement is implemented through the Company's business ethics and compliance program, on which all employees are trained, and will remain posted on Sonoco's website at www.sonoco.com.
+This Human Rights Policy Statement is implemented through the Company's business ethics and compliance program, on which all employees are trained, and will remain posted on Sonoco's website at\ www.sonoco.com.
 Sonoco's Global Human Rights statement was implemented and is regularly reviewed by the Employee and Public Responsibility Committee of the Board of Directors, while managed by the Vice President, Human Resources.

-Sonoco is committed to creating sustainable products, services and programs for our customers, employees and the communities that support our corporate purpose of Better Packaging.
+Sonoco is committed to creating sustainable products,

+services and programs for our customers, employees and the communities that support our corporate purpose of Better Packaging.
 Better Life.

-Our 2018 Financial Performance Highlights

-OUR STRATEGY IS FOCUSED ON THREE
+Our 2018 Financial Performance Highlights OUR STRATEGY IS FOCUSED ON THREE

 AREAS: driving profitable growth, improving margins and consistently growing cash flow from operations and free cash flow.
 We will drive profitable growth by analyzing macro-economic trends, combined with a rigorous review of our own capabilities and operations, then aligning what we learn to help us develop new products, new markets and new customers, which serve a variety of consumer packaging, industrial products, protective packaging, and displays and packaging supply chain services.
-In addition, we are working to improve margins by implementing new processes and new systems, including commercial excellence initiatives, which are allowing us to better realize the value of our products and services, and operational excellence systems, which are focused on reducing

-Commercial Excellence the unit cost to produce in our Improving Margins plants; Driving Profitable Growth along with New Systems procure-Growing Cash Flow ment productivity and Operational Excellence organizational efficiency, which help reduce operating costs and offset inflation.
-Finally, we are focused on driving consistent growth in cash flow from operations and free cash flow by managing working capital, which will allow us to continue to invest in growing our business and returning cash to shareholders through consistently growing dividends.
+In addition, we are working to improve margins by implementing new processes and new systems, including commercial excellence initiatives, which are allowing us to better realize the value of our products and services, and operational excellence systems, which are focused on reducing the unit cost to produce in our plants; along with procurement productivity and organizational efficiency, which help reduce operating costs and offset inflation.
+Finally, we are focused on driving consistent growth in ca and free cash flow by managin will allow us to continue to inve and returning cash to sharehole growing dividends